Likhitha2124/Job_Portal_Application/README.md

 Future enhancements planned for this project include:

-- Spring Security Authentication
+- 🔒 Add Secure Login using Spring Security and JWT Authentication
-- Password Encryption using BCrypt
+- 🔑 Encrypt User Passwords using BCrypt
-- JWT Authentication
-- Email Notification after Job Application
+- 📧 Send Email Notifications after Job Applications
-- Resume Download by Admin
-- Pagination
+- 📄 Allow Admin to View and Download Resumes
-- Search Filters
+- 🔍 Add Advanced Search Filters and Pagination
-- Profile Management
-- Forgot Password
+- 👤 Implement User Profile and Forgot Password Features
-- Dashboard Analytics
+- 📊 Add Dashboard Analytics and Reports
-- Deployment to AWS or Render
+- ☁️ Deploy the Application on AWS or Render

 ---